devmoran/slsa/docs/use-cases/publishing-a-software-package.md

 ---
-layout: use-case
+layout: specifications
 ---

-# Use cases

-## Publishing a software package
+# Publishing a software package

 A developer (e.g. BarInc) wants to protect consumers of their software from malicious changes to the BarImage container image they publish.
 They want to prevent any negative consequences and damage to their reputation which would occur if that happened.
 They want to have access to metadata for auditing and ad hoc analysis.